HypixelDev/PublicAPI/README.md

 ### GitHub Issues

-Github issues should only be used to report bugs.
-Everything else should either be in Github discussions or use the Hypixel [Code Creations](https://hypixel.net/forums/code-creations.65/) forum.
+GitHub issues should only be used to report bugs.
+Everything else should either be in GitHub discussions or use the Hypixel [Code Creations](https://hypixel.net/forums/code-creations.65/) forum.

 ### Usage

 You can use this API as a dependency via the public Hypixel maven repo.
+You can use the [Example Code](https://github.com/HypixelDev/PublicAPI/tree/master/Example) as a good starting point.

 ```xml
 <repository>